oporoke/compusconnect/USER_MANUAL.md

 4. In the "Action" column, use the dropdown menu to select "Approve" or "Reject".

 #### **Exams & Grading: Automated Marking**
-1. Navigate to **Academics > Automated Marking**.
+1. Navigate to **Gradebook**.
-2. In the **Solution Entry** card, select an exam and enter the correct answers (e.g., A, B, C).
-3. In the **Automated Marking** card, select the same exam and a student.
-Enter the student's answers.
-4. Click **Auto-Mark**.
-The system will grade the exam instantly and display a detailed report.
-5. Click **Print Results** to get a copy of the performance report.
+2. Select an exam.
+For "High School" level, you can expand each subject to enter marks for individual questions.
+3. The system also supports a more advanced **Automated Marking** workflow on the `/academics/automated-marking` page (accessible via direct navigation for this demo), where you can input answer keys and have the system grade student responses automatically.

 #### **Finance: Using the Payment Gateway**
 1. Navigate to **Finance** > **Invoices**.